horacephair/horacephair.github.io/pentathalon.md

 1. Midday Saturday (leave at 12ish?): An archery competition of hitting a target with 10 arrows.
   - Pizza box with circles drawn on it?
   - Water balloons as bonus
   - This is going to be at Washington Park, so we'll need to coordinate rides with & for people who want to do this.
+Talk to Ryan (... at pdxcb.net) if you're interested.
 2. Midafternoon Saturday (2:30pm or so?): 3 legged race at Irving Park
 3. Midafternoon Saturday (3pm or so): A three-hole disc golf course at Irving Park
    - This is "hit that tree" style, so don't expect proper disc golf holes or anything